Alekhine51/CipherClassic/README.md

 # CipherClassic
 A suite of CLI classical encryption tools.
-This repo is intended as a resource for students of cryptography.
-Each file is a self-contained encryption tool with comments explaining how it works, and are written in Python, without Libraries.
-Python was chosen since it's a very common language.
+This repo is intended as a resource for students of the history of cryptography.
+Each file is a self-contained encryption tool with comments explaining how it works, and are written in Python.
+Python was chosen since it's a very common language with easy to understand syntax.

 List of tools:

 Caesar Shift (Monoalphabetic substitution cipher)

 Vignere Cipher (Polyalphabetic substitution cipher)

+To-Do:

 Enigma Machine emulator